wbthomason/wbthomason.github.io/content/fixed/about.md

 {{< figure src = "/media/about-photo.jpg" class = "about-photo" >}}

 I'm Wil Thomason, a third-year PhD student in computer science at Cornell.
-My primary research interests are in **robotics**, though I'm also interested in programming languages, algorithms, machine learning, and interdisciplinary efforts among these areas.
+My primary research interests are in **robotics**, though I'm also interested in machine learning, programming languages, algorithms, and interdisciplinary efforts among these areas.

 # Research

+I'm interested in **planning**, particularly in **integrated task and motion planning** and **multi-robot collaboration**.

+In task and motion planning, I'm interested in exploring tighter integration between existing planners to eliminate backtracking and replanning.
+I'm also interested in combining traditional planners with machine learning approaches for skill transfer and adaptation.

-I'm interested in algorithms for efficient cooperation in heterogeneous multi-agent scenarios - in particular, for ad hoc teams.
+I'm interested in algorithms for efficient cooperation in heterogeneous multi-robot teams --- in particular, for ad hoc teams.
 I want teams of humans and arbitrary robotic systems to be able to work together in a manner which both "feels" natural and is efficient and effective.

 Currently, I work with [Professor Ross Knepper][rak] on projects related to situated gestural understanding, contextual language understanding, and multi-agent planning.